How Candace Negotiated to Close a Big Pay Gap

 E: Good thinking.
 How did all that feel?

-C: It was nerve-wracking, but I remained firm, recalling the key learnings from Bootcamp about vocal tone and powerful body language.
+C: It was nerve-wracking, but I remained firm, recalling the key learnings from Bossed Up Bootcamp about vocal tone and powerful body language.
 My boss was pretty shocked initially that I wanted to continue the negotiation process with my counter-offer.
 She told me that very few people in the organization had ever negotiated upon receiving their first offer, let alone after being hired with the school.

 E: Well congratulations, Candace!
 Way to cause a sea change.
 So was your counter-offer accepted?